agude/agude.github.io/_posts/2017-11-13-raspberry_pi_reboot_times.md

 ## Animated Plots

-I am a big fan of using animation to represent the time axis.
-I think it makes the display rather intuitive.
+A final note about animated plots: I am a huge fan of using animation to represent the time axis because I think it makes the display of information more intuitive.
 Using `FuncAnimation` from `matplotlib` was a bit tough (and I think my code is far from optimal), but once I got it working it was a lot faster than rendering the individual frames and creating the video afterwards.
 In the future I hope to make more fun animations!

 ---